______________________________________________________________________________

 ______________________________________________________

-Before the participant open mic on Sunday, we'll have an hour of generative writing lead by a local author
+Before the participant open mic on Sunday, we'll have an hour of generative writing lead by Kristin LaTour.

 Kristin is the founder of the Aurora Writers Workshop and has lived in Aurora since 2004.
 Her poetry has been published in several chapbooks, anotholigies, and in journals such as the Massachusetts Review, Tinderbox, Museum of Americana, Escape into Life, and others.
 Her full-length collection of poems, What Will Keep Us Alive, came out with Sundress Publications in 2015.
 She teaches writing at Joliet Jr. College and gives writing workshops at libraries in the far-western Chicago suburbs.
 She is currently working on a novel set during the 1800s whaling industry in New Bedford, and a collection of poems centered around Gen X.